Royals vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Gerrit Cole (9-2) for his 21st start of the season.
+- Luis Severino (1-4) will take the mound for the Yankees, his 11th start of the season.

+- In 10 starts this season, he's earned a quality start in three of them.

+- Severino has five starts of five or more innings this season in 10 chances.
+He averages 4.8 innings per outing.

 |Opponent